nodejs/diagnostics/docs/AsyncWrap/README.md

 This means it is not possible to know in what handle context the new socket handle was created using the `pre` and `post` hooks.
-However the `parent` argument provides this information.
+However the `parentUid` argument provides this information.

+##### parentHandle

+This is similar to parentUid but is the actual parent handle object.

 ## Example